WeCanCodeIT/CleMasterSyllabus/Graded Projects/TuscanyVilla/WK 5 Tuscany Villa.md

   - [ ]	CSS Grid MUST be used to create the layout of the web page.
 - [ ] Custom CSS
   - [ ] A custom stylesheet MUST be added to incorporate required styling - the use of inline or internal styling is not authorized.
+- [ ] Flex Box
+  - [ ] All containers withing the grid containers must be styled using Flex Box as appropiate.